gitachi143/aiChatbot/README.md

-# AI Chatbot with Advertising Platform
+# AI Chatbot with Ads

-A React-based AI chatbot application that integrates with Google Gemini AI and displays contextual advertisements.

 ## Features